raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> [9]
 ```

-This illustrates that every concatenative program is the simple, linear composition of its functions. let's make one more refactor, from a loop to a fold:
+This illustrates the first interesting property of concatenative programs: **Every concatenative program can be implemented as  the simple, linear composition of pure functions**.

+Let's make one more refactor, from a loop to a fold:

 ```javascript
 const pureStackMachine =